#1 The perfect magical girl experience

 Sakura Kinomoto is an energetic, friendly, and adorable 10-year-old girl with a secret to keep.
 Because besides going to school, attending cheerleading practice, and spending time with her friends, Sakura is also the Cardcaptor, a magical girl tasked with collecting the rampant creatures born from the Clow Cards.
 Creatures she unwittingly released when she discovered the book containing them, and which now play pranks on the people of her city, or outright seek to harm and kill them.

-Sakura has to find these creatures, battle them, and turn them back into cards that then give her new spells.
+Sakura has to find these creatures and turn them back into cards, that then give her new spells.
 She does this together with Cerberus, the adorable, plushie-like guardian of the book, and with the help of her best friend Tomoyo.
 Later on, she is joined by even more allies, as well as some rivals.

 Since there is only one magical girl involved, the story has a lot of room to focus on her character and this turns Sakura into one of the most lovable heroes in this genre.
 We get to see her upbeat daily life in-between action scenes and the way many stories are resolved does a great job at expanding on her character, such as an early chapter where she realizes a monster is hurt and manages to calm and care for it.
 We also get to learn what she struggles with, mostly in the form of her deceased mother and her romantic troubles.
 The storylines that deal with this emotional baggage are beautifully handled and can be quite tear-jerking.